HeidiBT1/heidithiemann.github.io/_pages/about.md

 Space Skills
 ======

 I co-direct the [Space Skills Alliance](https://spaceskills.org/).
 We're the think-tank, consultancy, and backbone organisation addressing the UK's space skills shortage.
-We published research, data, and expert analysis for the UK and Europe.
+We publish research, data, and expert analysis for the UK and Europe.

 Space Technology Training
 ======